 CARB-X’s role is to identify and fund promising early research in antibiotics, vaccines, rapid diagnostics, devices and alternative approaches to prevent, diagnose and treat the most serious drug-resistant Gram-negative bacterial infections.
 Projects funded by CARB-X receive non-dilutive funding as well as drug development and business support services.
 It is in the early phases of research that most projects are abandoned often because of lack of funding.
 The goal is to progress these Powered by CARB-X projects to a stage where they may attract additional private or public support for clinical development.

 The last new class of antibiotics approved for treatment against Gram-negative bacteria was discovered in 1962.
 Antibiotic discovery is challenging because bacteria are able to genetically modify and become resistant to medicines.
 As well, large pharmaceutical companies have significantly scaled back investment in antibiotic research in the past decades because it has not been sufficiently profitable.

 CARB-X expects to make further funding announcements later this year.

-This news release is supported by the Cooperative Agreement Number IDSEP160030 from ASPR/BARDA and by an award from Wellcome Trust, as administrated by CARB-X. The contents are solely the responsibility of the authors and do not necessarily represent the official views of CARB-X, the HHS Office of the Assistant Secretary for Preparedness and Response, the National Institutes of Health or Wellcome Trust
+This news release is supported by the Cooperative Agreement Number IDSEP160030 from ASPR/BARDA and by an award from Wellcome Trust, as administrated by CARB-X. The contents are solely the responsibility of the authors and do not necessarily represent the official views of CARB-X, the HHS Administration for Strategic Preparedness and Response, the National Institutes of Health or Wellcome Trust

 About Entasis Therapeutics Inc.